HeyParkerJ/apartment-webscraper/README.md

 - `Beautifulsoup4`
 - `lxml`

-The script currently runs with a cron job on a VPS that I obtained and secured, learning a bit of administrative work on the way.
+The script currently runs daily with a cron job on my VPS.
 For a single run, `python apartment_webscraper.py`

 apartment_data.csv (if I wrote it again, we'd have a database) shows a small window of the extracted data for some manual excel formatting.